notarock/notarock/README.md

 - 🧐 QOL: Whatever it is, I like to get it out of the way via automations.
 - 🤪 Fun: Dumb ideas turned into funny projects.
 Meme translator, discord bot and other fluff projects.
-- ☁️ Cloud native: Even if the cloud is my own server rack at home
+- ☁️ Cloud native: Even if the cloud is my own server rack at home.
 - 🦄 Esoteric: Emacs nerd.
 Nix will replace ansible.
-Shell wizard when needed
+Shell wizard when needed.
-- 🤩 One day, I'll be building the tools Platform Engineers, SRE and DevOps people uses everyday
+- 🤩 One day, I'll be building the tools Platform Engineers, SRE and DevOps people uses everyday.

 <p float="left">